Buying a Used Car from a Private Seller in Washington

 For the record, we don’t hate other listing sites.
 Some have a lot more private-party car inventory than we do (we’re still young and gaining traction), but we offer the transactional security and convenience that other sites simply do not.

-That’s why we created DealNow, a fast-track dealflow that allows you to start a deal on another platform and finish it with our transactional infrastructure.
+That’s why DealNow was created.
+It's a deal tool that allows you to start a deal on another platform and finish it with a transactional infrastructure.
 Get your deal started now!

 Negotiate the Price